Overcoming Drug and Alcohol Dependence

-Choosing what is right for you: Substance Abuse Treatment, Recovery, and Help
+Choosing what is right for you: Substance Use Disorder Treatment, Recovery, and Help

-Struggling with substance addiction can make one feel like sobriety is an impossible goal.
-Recovery is a possibility, no matter how hopeless the situation may feel, recovery is a possibility.
-Don’t give up, even if you have made previous attempts to address the addiction.
-With the right treatment, support, and willingness to address the root cause of the addiction, change is possible.
+Struggling with substance dependence can make someone feel like sobriety is an impossible goal.
+Remember, no matter how hopeless the situation feels, recovery is a possibility.
+Don’t give up, even if you've tried before to recover.
+With the right treatment, support, and willingness to work on the causes of the addiction, change is possible.
 Increasing awareness and thinking about the problem is a step towards recovery.

 Decide to make a change

-For many people struggling with addiction, the biggest and toughest step toward recovery is the very first one: deciding to make a change.
-People experience normal feelings of conflicted feelings related to giving up their drug of choice.
+For many people struggling with substance dependence, the biggest and toughest step toward recovery is the very first one: deciding to make a change.
+It's normal for people to have conflicted feelings related to giving up the substance or substances they are dependent on.
 Committing to sobriety involves the following life changes:

 - developing new, supportive relationships

-- Implementing health lifestyle changes, including self-care techniques
+- Starting to make health lifestyle changes, including self-care techniques

 - Improving self-esteem and self-worth

-Recovering from addiction is a long process, requiring time, commitment, motivation, life changes, and support.
+Recovering from substance use disorder (SUD) is a long process, requiring time, commitment, motivation, life changes, and support.

 Explore your treatment options

-Once the decision to challenge substance addiction is made, the next step is to explore treatment options.
-Treatment choices may include the following:
+Once the decision to challenge SUD is made, the next step is to explore treatment options.
+Keep in mind:

-- Treatment should address more than substance addition.
-Addiction impacts everything, including relationships, work/school, health, and psychological well-being.
+- Treatment should address more than just substance dependence.
+Substance use disorder impacts everything, including relationships, work/school, health, and psychological well-being.
 Long-term recovery includes implementing a new way of living and addressing the roots of the problem.

 - Treatment structure.
 The length of treatment needs to match the addiction — the longer and more intense drug use, the longer and more intense the treatment.